-Linssen shot instinctively and didn’t have time to get in to the ‘perfect’ position.
-Therefore, he doesn’t pose his subjects.
+1. Linssen shot this portrait instinctively and didn’t have time to get into the ‘perfect’ position.
+Therefore, he doesn’t direct / pose his subjects.

 The horizon isn’t straight.
-Purposely overlooking constructs like this reaffirms that Hunter doesn’t want it to be technically sound, therefore content must be more important to him than composition.
+Purposely overlooking constructs like this reaffirms that Hunter doesn’t want it to be technically sound, therefore content must be more important to him.

 It leads us to suggest what the story is behind the photograph.
-Though every photograph will tell a different tale, you can see Hunter leans towards darker themes, industrial settings, sad situations creating heartfelt reactions.
-The title ‘The Way Home’ connotes that the subject is in this position for a reason.
-Maybe by their own doing?
-Again, these dark overtones contribute to Hunter’s style as a storyteller and not a technical maestro of the camera.
+Though every photograph will tell a different tale you can see Hunter leans towards darker themes, industrial settings, sad situations creating heartfelt reactions.

 This approach could also mimic the various stories ongoing in the photo.
 We can see two youths with a skateboard in the foreground contrasting against the older couple walking away in the background.

 In terms of composition, the narrow alleyway forces our eyes towards the distance causing us to see different stories on our way through.
-Rodriguez seems to like using camera composition and editing to tell a story.
-As opposed to working with a single subject.
+Rodriguez seems to like using camera composition and editing to tell a story rather than working with a single subject.